 (viii) According to the information and explanations given to us, the Company has not defaulted in the repayment of loans or borrowings to banks.
-Further the Company has opt for a moratorium period from March 2020 to August 2020 for repayment of term loans on reference of RBI circular issued dated March 27, 2020, April 17, 2020 and May 23, 2020 on COVID 19- Regulatory package.

 The Company has not taken any loans or borrowings from financial institutions, government or issued any debentures.